thegamecracks/daemon-example/README.md

 On Unix, a double-fork is performed to daemonize the server.

-On Windows, daemonization is not implemented and will simply take control of the current terminal.
+On Windows, a detached process is created using pythonw.exe as the executable.

 ## References